NLMK GROUP PROVIDES UPDATE ON NOTEHOLDERS' CONSENT SOLICITATION

 NLMK operates production facilities in Russia, Europe and the United States.
 The Company's steel production capacity exceeds 18 million tonnes per year.

-NLMK's ordinary shares with a 20.7% free-float are traded on the Moscow Stock Exchange (ticker "NLMK") and its global depositary shares are traded on the London Stock Exchange (ticker "NLMK:LI").
+NLMK's ordinary shares with a 20.7% free-float are listed on the Moscow Stock Exchange (ticker "NLMK") and its global depositary shares are listed on the London Stock Exchange (ticker "NLMK:LI").
 The share capital of the Company is divided into 5,993,227,240 shares with a par value of RUB1.

 For more details on NLMK Group, please visit our website.